 Crested Butte, with its steeps looming above gentle beginner slopes, is the perfect playground for more adventurous families where luxury is not necessarily important.
 They’ll mix quite happily with ski bums who come to the resort for its expert terrain and a laid-back, hippie personality.
-Its historic downtown area is incredibly picturesque - old Victorian mining buildings surrounded by steep mountains.
-Surprisingly, the town has some fantastic restaurants and bars, rounding out the reasons why Crested Butte is a terrific choice for a ski holiday.
+Its historic downtown area is incredibly picturesque - old Victorian mining buildings surrounded by steep mountains with some fantastic restaurants and bars.
+Excellent ski school, impeccable grooming, and good variety of accommodation rounds out the reasons why Crested Butte is a terrific choice for a ski holiday.

 - The town’s main street with its colorful wooden buildings.